 Although, if you are on the flip side and you work directly with clients i.e. if you are an IT contractor you may be spending more time out of your home office and more time on the go.
 So how can you bring your office with you?

 Depending upon what role you are in depends exactly what you need but sticking to the essentials of a laptop, tablet and notepad and a pen, should be the basics.

 A couple of notable apps that will help you on the go are:

 Another useful feature of Vantage is the OCR (Optical Character Recognition) system which pulls in data from your expense receipts and automatically fills in an invoice for you.
-It does this by taking a photo of the said receipt and once an invoice has been created it stores it for your accountant – no more excuses I’ve lost that receipt.
+It does this by taking a photo of the receipt.
+Once an invoice has been created, it is stored for your accountant.

 So however manic your daily contracting life is, you can make sure you’re on top of it with these helpful tips.

 If you would like to speak to an accountant about any questions you may have about contracting, please call us on 01253 362062 or email email@example.com.